yU93r/SteamEmu/dev.notes/the implementation of steamgameserverstats.md

   network->sendTo(&msg, true);
   ```

-- The user will send back a `protobuff` message containing all the data, this is the user response with the enum `Type` set to `Response_AllUserStats`
+- The user will send back a `protobuf` message containing all the data, this is the user response with the enum `Type` set to `Response_AllUserStats`
   ```proto
     enum Types {
         ...